-- Good-For-Day (GFD) orders are deleted automatically in the next end-of-day processing. - Good-Till-Cancelled (GTC) orders are automatically deleted only after the instrument has expired. - Good-Till-Date (GTD) orders carry an expiry business date and are automatically deleted in the end-of-day processing, if the next business date is later than the specified expiry business date. - Immediate-Or-Cancel (IOC) orders are deleted automatically after having been processed on entry, without ever going to the order book. - Fill-Or-Kill (FOK) orders must be fully executable on entry to be accepted by T7, otherwise they get deleted.
+- Good-For-Day (GFD) orders are deleted automatically in the next end-of-day processing. - Good-Till-Cancelled (GTC) orders are automatically deleted only if the instrument has expired. - Good-Till-Date (GTD) orders carry an expiry business date and are automatically deleted in the end-of-day processing, if the next business date is later than the specified expiry business date. - Immediate-Or-Cancel (IOC) orders are deleted automatically after having been processed on entry, without ever going to the order book. - Fill-Or-Kill (FOK) orders must be fully executable on entry to be accepted by T7, otherwise they get deleted.
+FOK orders are available for cash markets only. - Good-Till-Crossing (GTX) orders are deleted in the transition to an auction state.
+GTX is available for Volume Discovery Orders only (see chapter 4.6).

-4.1.4 Order Identification
+4.1.4 Order Identifications

-When a new order is accepted by T7, the system assigns it an Exchange Order ID.
+When a new order is accepted by T7, the system assigns it an exchange order ID.
 The exchange order ID is guaranteed to be unique among all orders and quotes of the same product within a market that have an open quantity on the same business day.

-The entering user may optionally assign a Client Order ID to the order.
+The entering user may optionally assign a client order ID to the order.
 The client order ID is verified by T7 to be unique across the instrument and session scope in the order book at the time of order entry.
 The client order ID is however not verified to be unique for IOC and FOK orders.